 Are All Your Weeds Bad Guys?

-Another advantage to those weeds – yes, even some of the undesirable imports – is that some of them are actually useful.
+Another advantage to those vegetative pests – yes, even some of the undesirable imports – is that some of them are actually useful.
 The invasive dandelion not only grows nourishing young leaves that are tasty in a fresh green salad, but has a root that can be dried and ground up to use as a tasty, hot substitute for coffee.
-One weed of which there is no shortage is that yellow invader that covers the hillsides with its four-petaled, light yellow flowers.
-Smothering acres with shiny mustard yellow, these plants are exactly what you think; mustard.
+One of these rampant pests of which there is no shortage is that yellow invader that covers the hillsides with its four-petaled, light yellow flowers.
+Smothering acres with shiny mustard yellow, these plants are indeed mustard.
 Try nibbling a flower or leaf and you will taste that familiar mustard flavor.
 When they seed they will offer up edible mustard seed.
 And this plant can be used for a number of medical applications, too.
 One more common weed found all across the country is the Lamb’s Quarters.
 The uneven lobed leaves are a blue-grey and can be flushed in pink or red.
 They are low growing annuals with little to recommend them other than that they are easily removed and they also happen to be edible.
 Like the dandelion, Lamb’s Quarters offer fine leaves to add to the fresh salad.

-Also be aware that many of these rampant growing weeds can be used for dyes, cleansers, cloth fibers and many more practical jobs.
-It makes you think twice before summarily ripping out the next weed you see.
-One of those weeds may come in handy in the future.
+Also be aware that many of these rampant growing plants can be used for dyes, cleansers, cloth fibers and many more practical jobs.
+It makes you think twice before summarily ripping out the next uninvited plant you see.
+One of them may come in handy in the future.
 You never know!